benansell/lobo/README.md

 lobo --help
 ```

-## .lobo directory
+## lobo.json & .lobo directory
-Once lobo has been run once you should see a ".lobo" directory in the
+Once lobo has been run once you should find the "lobo.json" file and
-root of your project - this is the lobo temp directory.
+the ".lobo" directory in the root of your project.

+The lobo.json file is similar to the elm.json file with the additional
+dependencies and source directories required to run lobo.
+This file is
+created and managed automatically by lobo.
+In general you should not
+edit this file by hand.
+It is recommended that you check this file into
+your source control.

-This directory only contains temp files for the running of lobo.
+The .lobo directory only contains temp files for the running of lobo.
 You
 should configure your source control to ignore this directory and its
 contents.

 ## Upgrading
 After updating lobo, you may find that elm does not properly find the
 lobo elm code.
-To fix this delete your test elm-stuff and .lobo
+To fix this delete lobo.json, .lobo and elm-stuff.
-directories.

 ### Versions of lobo prior to 0.5
 Prior to 0.5 lobo did not generate the test suite and required you to